 My dogs grieve too.
 I have watched this when our bunnies died, we’ve buried fish or a loved budgie, or simply when Grandpa has to say good bye and drive home.

 Story is the most solid.
 He understands loss, and change, and leaving.
-He gets a bit mopey, melancholy even for a bit, but he’s OK if he is engaged in a fun game of fetch or a run.
+He gets mopey, even a bit melancholy, but he’s not wrecked by loss.
 He is truly, as I have said a katrillion times, the most balanced dog I have ever known.

 Watching Ocean morn loss is heart wrenching.
 Every animal that has lived in our house has been overseen to some degree by Ocean.
 The bunnies and birds have been hers to tend since the day they arrived.
-When one dies she knows it before us, and she will spin in circles, chatter, chirp, and do a guttural heart breaking cry, and then laying on their grave for days.
+When one dies she knows it before we do, and she will spin in circles, chatter, chirp, and do a guttural heart breaking cry, and then lay on their grave for days.

 Then there is my dear $eeker.
 My Lost Boy.
 There is so much I don’t know about his heart.
 Everything is masked in his need to work, his compulsive nature.
 If it’s in front of him he will do it, complete it, finish it, all in the face of adversity.
 A truly great working dog.
 Maybe though, nothing is masked, maybe this is just how it is for him, but I don’t think so.

 Since he was a puppy, he has been amazingly sweet and lovely with people.
 He is a people oriented dog.
 LOVES US HUMANS!
-But he is totally, undeniably, awkward with his own species, even nasty, and mostly a jerk.
+But he is totally and undeniably awkward with his own species, even nasty, and mostly a jerk.

 Now he is lost.
 He is trying to figure out his way.
 Not having her here has left the doors open to rage in a way.
-This week I have watched him unravel without her presences.
-Reactive to the fence again, barking out the window, rude to our other dogs when not engaged in an activity.
+This week I have watched him unravel without her presences reactive to the fence again, barking out the window, rude to our other dogs, and lost, mostly just lost.

 But then he will stop.
 He will stop and look around.
 He will stop and take a deep breath.
 And he has a look in his eye.
 Lost.
 He depended on Franny more than I really knew, on a level I didn’t see before.

-We all miss Franny more than words can say.
+We all miss Franny more than words can say, the hole in our lives feels cavernous right now, and dark, and cold.
 And I will have to say an extra thank you to her in my thoughts tonight, for taking such good care of $eeker.
 I didn’t realize all of the ‘real’ work she was doing over the past six years with him.
 It had to have been some what exhausting at times 😉

 So, be kind, be thoughtful, love, and think good things … our hearts all need more of this, Nancy